Masum-ipv/ERS/README.md

 #### How to view postgreSQL data

-- User `DBeaver` as a database viewer client
+- `DBeaver` as a database viewer client
 - Connect to the database using the following credentials:
     - URL: `jdbc:postgresql://localhost:5432/postgres`
     - Username: `postgres`